build-on-aws/content/posts/unlocking-the-potential-gen-ai-and-cloud-security-possibilities/index.md

 What's next for Generative AI in cloud security?
 Maybe it can help us find weak spots before they become big problems.
 Or maybe it can alert us right away if something suspicious happens.
 While there are products and services on the market today that do these things, we should be interested in how Generative AI can add to the functionality and benefit of these services.

 So, as we finish up, let's remember this is just the beginning.
 There's a lot more to learn and do with Generative AI and cloud security and hopefully this helped you become more acquainted with it.
 If you haven't done so already, start thinking about Generative AI and cloud security.
 It's likely to become a regular part of our work in the near future.
-Until then, keep exploring, keep learning, and happy labbing.
+Until then, keep exploring, keep learning, and happy lab-ing.

 ### References